 The Bulletproof approach is to try what is supposed to work, and if it doesn’t, then go outside the box to try what shouldn’t work.
 Acupuncture for sleep problems is a perfect example.
-I’ve worked to improve my sleep efficiency for years, and have tried just about everything under the sun, from EEG neurofeedback, to smart drugs, to (surprisingly) honey (more on that in a future post).
+I’ve worked to improve my sleep efficiency for years, and have tried just about everything under the sun, from EEG neurofeedback, to smart drugs, to (surprisingly) honey.
+If you want to get really cutting-edge you can even try playing with electromagnetic fields, an approach I discuss with Dr. Bill Pawluk in this podcast.
 Many of these techniques have worked, and some haven’t, and you can find most of them in my sleep hacking posts.

 One of the sleep improvement techniques that has consistently proven to be effective for me, and many others, is acupuncture.

 As Chris Kresser has written, acupuncture has gained an undeserved reputation for being an unsupported practice with no evidence behind it.
 The truth is that acupuncture not only works on the basis of pure self-experimentation and Chinese medicine – there’s also strong clinical evidence behind acupuncture for sleep.
 In fact, I consider acupuncturists to be some of the first biohackers, and the idea that a needle can modulate the flow of electrons in your skin is not hard to believe at all.

 A preliminary report in 2004 found that in patients with anxiety, acupuncture increased nighttime melatonin production and total sleep time.
 The patients who received acupuncture also fell asleep faster, were less aroused at night, and were less stressed.
 The researchers concluded that, “Acupuncture treatment may be of value for some categories of anxious patients with insomnia.”